 - A Tourist’s Guide to Haute-Ondes: a fictional vacation guide to Cardavia’s capital city, in an entirely different (and impossibly cheekier) tone than what I usually write (2015 / 2,200 words).

-I get a lot of writing practise creating vignettes for game characters (read: I write nerdy stories about D&D characters), and I’ll be posting them here for your enjoyement.
+I get a lot of writing practise creating vignettes for game characters (read: I write nerdy stories about D&D characters), and I’ll be posting them here soon.
 Note that, while the main characters presented are of my own invention, many of the locations, background characters, deities and other Named Things belong to Wizards of the Coast.
-This list grows almost every time I begin a new game, so check back for more:
+This list grows almost every time I begin a new game, so check back for more.

 Collaborative Worldbuilding Projects